-Office of Addiction Services and Supports:
+Office of Addiction Services and Supports (OASAS):

-Section 19.07(a) of the Mental Hygiene Law charges the Office of Addiction Services and Supports (OASAS or “Office”) with assuring the development of comprehensive plans, programs and services for research, prevention, care, treatment, rehabilitation, education and training related to substance use disorder and compulsive gambling.
+Section 19.07(a) of the MHL charges OASAS with assuring the development of comprehensive plans, programs and services for research, prevention, care, treatment, rehabilitation, education and training related to substance use disorder and compulsive gambling.

-Section 19.07(c) of the MHL charges the commissioner of the Office of Addiction Services and Supports with the responsibility to ensure that persons who have a substance use disorder and their families are provided with care and treatment that is effective and of high quality.
+Section 19.07(c) of the MHL charges the Commissioner of OASAS with the responsibility to ensure that persons who have a substance use disorder and their families are provided with care and treatment that is effective and of high quality.

-Section 19.07(e) of the MHL authorizes the commissioner of the Office of Addiction Services and Supports to adopt standards including necessary rules and regulations pertaining to substance use disorder treatment services.
+Section 19.07(e) of the MHL authorizes the Commissioner of OASAS to adopt standards including necessary rules and regulations pertaining to substance use disorder treatment services.

-Section 19.09(b) of the MHL authorizes the commissioner of the Office of Addiction Services and Supports to adopt regulations necessary and proper to implement any matter under his/her jurisdiction.
+Section 19.09(b) of the MHL authorizes the Commissioner of OASAS to adopt regulations necessary and proper to implement any matter under his/her jurisdiction.

-Section 19.20 of the MHL requires review of criminal history information review concerning certain prospective employees and volunteers of providers of services certified, operated or otherwise authorized by the Office.
+Section 19.20 of the MHL requires review of criminal history information review concerning certain prospective employees and volunteers of providers of services certified, operated or otherwise authorized by OASAS.

-Section 19.21(b) of the MHL requires the commissioner of the Office of Addiction Services and Supports to establish and enforce regulations concerning the licensing, certification, and inspection of substance use disorder treatment services.
+Section 19.21(b) of the MHL requires the Commissioner of OASAS to establish and enforce regulations concerning the licensing, certification, and inspection of substance use disorder treatment services.

-Section 19.21(d) of the MHL requires the Office of Addiction Services and Supports to establish reasonable performance standards for providers of services certified by the office.
+Section 19.21(d) of the MHL requires OASAS to establish reasonable performance standards for providers of services certified by OASAS.

-Section 19.40 of the MHL authorizes the commissioner of the Office of Addiction Services and Supports to issue operating certificates for the provision of substance use disorder treatment services.
+Section 19.40 of the MHL authorizes the Commissioner of OASAS to issue operating certificates for the provision of substance use disorder treatment services.

 Section 22.11 of the MHL authorizes treatment for minors for substance use disorder without consent from a parent or guardian.

-Section 32.01 of the MHL authorizes the commissioner of the Office of Addiction Services and Supports to adopt any regulation reasonably necessary to implement and effectively exercise the powers and perform the duties conferred by Article 32 of the MHL.
+Section 32.01 of the MHL authorizes the Commissioner of OASAS to adopt any regulation reasonably necessary to implement and effectively exercise the powers and perform the duties conferred by article 32 of the MHL.

-Section 32.05(b) of the MHL provides that a controlled substance designated by the commissioner of health as appropriate for such use, may be used by a physician to treat a chemically dependent individual pursuant to section 32.09(b) of the MHL.
+Section 32.05(b) of the MHL provides that a controlled substance designated by the Commissioner of Health as appropriate for such use, may be used by a physician to treat a chemically dependent individual pursuant to section 32.09(b) of the MHL.

-Section 32.07(a) of the MHL authorizes the commissioner of the Office of Addiction Services and Supports to adopt regulations to effectuate the provisions and purposes of Article 32 of the MHL.
+Section 32.07(a) of the MHL authorizes the Commissioner of OASAS to adopt regulations to effectuate the provisions and purposes of Article 32 of the MHL.

-Section 32.09(b) of the MHL provides that the commissioner of the Office of Addiction Services and Supports may, once a controlled substance is approved by the commissioner of health as appropriate for such use, authorize the use of such controlled substance in treating a chemically dependent individual.
+Section 32.09(b) of the MHL provides that the Commissioner of OASAS may, once a controlled substance is approved by the Commissioner of Health as appropriate for such use, authorize the use of such controlled substance in treating a chemically dependent individual.

-Section 32.21 of the MHL provides the commissioner with the authority to suspend, revoke or limit operating certificates and imposition of fines.
+Section 32.21 of the MHL provides the Commissioner of OASAS with the authority to suspend, revoke or limit operating certificates and imposition of fines.

-Part 2 of Title 45 of the CFR relates to the confidentiality of substance use treatment records.
+Part 2 of title 45 of the Code of Federal Regulation (CFR) relates to the confidentiality of substance use treatment records.

-Section 36.04 of the MHL authorizes the commissioners to jointly certify community behavioral health centers, subject to the availability of state and federal funding.
+Section 36.04 of the MHL authorizes the commissioners of OMH and OASAS to jointly certify community behavioral health centers, subject to the availability of State and Federal funding.

-Section 36.06 Provides authority for the shared criminal history information review and suitability determination for prospective employees and volunteers, providers, operators, and individuals seeking to be credentialed for entities that are licensed, certified, or otherwise authorized by the Offices of Addiction Services and Supports and Mental Health.
+Section 36.06 of the MHL provides authority for the shared criminal history information review and suitability determination for prospective employees and volunteers, providers, operators, and individuals seeking to be credentialed for entities that are licensed, certified, or otherwise authorized by OMH and OASAS.

 Section 600-1.3 Applicability